kiboschool/course-programming-1/src/lessons/files/basic_file_operations.md

 > **_NOTE:_**  Try..except..finally is the way we handle exceptions within a python program.
 We will talk about this in detail in Programming 2.

 ### With Function
 The most recommended way to close a file is by using `with` statement.
-This ensures that the file is closed when we exit the `with` block.
+This ensures that the file is closed when we exit a `with` block.
 When using this approach, we do not need to use the `close` function to explicitly close the file.

 ```